-- The continued impact of the COVID-19 pandemic on Jefferson Transit. - Maintaining grant and sales tax revenue streams with a focus on sustaining existing and developing new ones in order to address cost increases due to inflationary pressures. - Review of community growth patterns and adjustment of routes as needed to address various county population centers.
-Due to the COVID-19 pandemic Jefferson Transit's Comprehensive Plan completion has been delayed, it is expected to be complete in mid-2021. - Jefferson Transit projects for the design of a Maintenance Bay Expansion and HPTC Bus Loop Expansion were delayed by the COVID-19 pandemic.
+- The continued financial impact of the COVID-19 pandemic on Jefferson Transit. - Maintaining grant and sales tax revenue streams with a focus on sustaining existing and developing new ones in order to address cost increases due to inflationary pressures. - Review of community growth patterns and adjustment of routes as needed to address various county population centers.
+Jefferson Transit's completed the Long Range Plan in early 2022, this plan will help guide service expansion. - Jefferson Transit projects for the design of a Maintenance Bay Expansion and construction of a Facilities Maintenance Building continued in 2021.
+The HPTC Bus Loop Reconfigure project has been put on hold in the near term.
 Jefferson Transit will continue to actively search construction grants for these projects.